OpenBuilds WorkBee 1510 Machine Parts Bundle please click here.

 Wiring Build Video of the OpenBuilds WorkBee 1510

-Please see wiring diagram for this machine below
+Please see the wiring diagrams for this machine below

 - We use the free SketchUp Make for our CAD (makes the 3D model parts)